 In addition to the part books and the score, another pdf is provided which can be printed on heavier paper to make covers.
 This pdf is designed for 9.5 by 12 inch pages so that the covers can be cut down to letter size to allow the cover picture to extend to the edge of the page.
-The first seven pages of this pdf are the front covers of the six part books and the score.
-Page eight, the last page, is a cover which can be reproduced seven times to form the back covers of the individual volumes.
+The first five pages of this pdf are the front covers of the four part books and the score.
+Page 6, the last page, is a cover which can be reproduced five times to form the back covers of the individual volumes.
 If this picture is not desired, the back covers can be made of heavy white paper.
-Although the covers are in color, these pdf files can also be printed as a black and white document.
+Although the covers are in color, this pdf can also be printed as a black and white document.

-After the printing is complete, assemble the inner pages with the covers and spiral bind them.
+As a last step, assemble the documents and spiral bind them.